-Quimper: A “Town of Art and History”
+Campsite near Quimper: A town of Art and History

-The
+The cathedral

 The major works undertaken today by the Ministry of Culture have consolidated structures of the building.
-The stones, eroded by
+The stones, eroded by weather and parasites, had to be replaced.

-weather and parasites, had to be replaced.
-Light has been restored to the architecture through the renovation works: frescoes restored to vaults, stained glass windows given a new lease of life, colours refreshed and murals revived, guilding repaired on furniture... a total face lift for this Gothic architectural masterpiece.
+Light has been restored to the architecture through the renovation works: frescoes restored to vaults, stained glass windows given a new lease of life, colours refreshed and murals revived, guilding repaired on furniture… a total face lift for this Gothic architectural masterpiece.

 Small pedestrian street

-Quimper remained modest in size until the 19th century.
-It doesn't take long to visit the town centre which is steeped in history and charm with its paved streets and walks along the banks of the Odet.
 The historic centre of the capital of "Cornouaille", is divided into two distinct neighborhoods: la "Ville au Duc" (around “Terre au Duc”) and "Ville de l'Evêque" (around the cathedral).
 There are lots of quaint half-timbered houses to admire.

 Docks along the « Odet » river

 Three rivers, the “Steir”, the “Odet” and the “Jet” join in Quimper before forming an estuary that opens into the ocean at Benodet.
 L'Odet is by far the largest of these rivers.
-It is bordered by a pleasant shady walk and a dozen pretty footbridges cross it.

 Henriot and earthenware